lucy-schick/dff-2022/scripts/qgis/README.md

 **Or run everything at the same time**

-    time ./rfp_source_bcdata.sh "'BULK', 'KLUM'" && time ./rfp_source_aws.sh "'BULK', 'KLUM'" &&
+    time ./rfp_source_bcdata.sh "'BULK', 'KLUM'" &&
+    time ./rfp_source_aws.sh "'BULK', 'KLUM'" &&
+    time ./rfp_source_fwa.sh "'BULK', 'KLUM'" &&
     time ./rfp_qgis_create.sh "rfp_test" "bcrestoration_mobile.qgs"

-**For updates to existing projects we copy the `background_layers.gpkg` from an existing project to the repo then run one or both of
+**For updates to existing projects we copy the `background_layers.gpkg` from an existing project to the repo then run one or more of the `rfp_source_{}.sh` files.
-`rfp_source_bcdata.sh` and `rfp_source_aws.sh`.
 This will update the `background_layers.gpkg` with new data and in the case of `rfp_source_aws.sh` will produce a new `habitat_lateral.tif` file**.
 Here is an example of how to do this:

     cp ~/Projects/gis/rfp_test/background_layers.gpkg ~/Projects/repo/dff-2022/scripts/qgis/background_layers.gpkg